-Success in PSY 563: You will succeed in this course if you (a) come to class, take good notes (studies show we learn best when notes are written by hand, and participate actively, (b) keep up with the readings and assignments, (c) ask me questions (during class and office hours), and (d) create a "study" schedule to put in the time needed for this course - completing the readings, doing the writing assignments, and completing your Course Project.

-This will be a great class experience if you and your fellow classmates commit to several basic standards.
-You will maximize what you learn and help to contribute to a positive learning environment by adhering to the following guidelines.
+Success in PSY 563: You will succeed in this course if you (a) come to class, take good notes (studies show we learn best when notes are hand-written), and participate actively, (b) keep up with the readings and assignments, (c) ask me questions (in class, during office hours), and (d) create a "study" schedule to put in the time needed for this course to complete the readings, writing assignments, and Course Project.
+This will be a great class experience if you and your classmates commit to several basic standards.
+You will maximize what you learn and contribute to a positive learning environment by adhering to the following guidelines.